Macuyiko/blog/content/2008/2008_09_virtualbox-expanding-disk-drive.md

       - Device locations, like `/dev/sda1` (yes, you see this in my fstab file as well, but everything after a pound ('#') character is a comment, so it's not really using that).
 You can find out your new locations using GParted.
 Make sure you only change the numbers if you have to!
 So don't change `sda` to `sdb` or `hdb`!
 GParted might be showing you `/dev/hdb`, but when we'll make our new partition the master VDI, your Linux installation will see this as /dev/sda!
       - IDs, not common, you can find the new IDs by using `ls /dev/disk/by-id -lah`.
-      - Paths, not common, you can find them by usingÂ `ls /dev/disk/by-path -lah`.
+      - Paths, not common, you can find them by using `ls /dev/disk/by-path -lah`.
       - UUIDs (like me), more and more common.
-You can find your new UUIDs by usingÂ `ls /dev/disk/by-uuid -lah`.
+You can find your new UUIDs by using `ls /dev/disk/by-uuid -lah`.
 The new UUIDs will be listed next to `../../hdb`-lines (remember: `hda` is our old hard disk).

-    Now let's edit our newÂ fstab.
+    Now let's edit our new fstab.
 Open a new Terminal window (so you can still see the UUIDs) and enter:

     nano /mnt/new_disk/etc/fstab

     Nano is a Terminal text editor.
 Just use it like Notepad, use CTRL+O to save your changes, and CTRL+X to exit.
 You can use it to edit your UUIDs.

-    Note:Â make sure you leave the proc-line intact!
+    Note: make sure you leave the proc-line intact!
 Also, note that the cdrom-line doesn't use an UUID but /dev/scd0.

-    Extra note:Â the data-partition will probably have the same UUID as before (we have only extended it).
+    Extra note: the data-partition will probably have the same UUID as before (we have only extended it).
 The swap partition has a new UUID (because I deleted and recreated it).

     Following screenshot shows my edited fstab, I have removed the comments.